seldstein/personal-site-hugo/content/posts/maltese-falcon.md

 ---
 title: "Riddled with Words: 'The Maltese Falcon'"
-description: Every bastard gets what's coming to them.
 date: 2023-01-31T00:37:34-06:00
 description: A review of 'The Maltese Falcon.'
+deck: Every bastard gets what's coming to them.
 tags:
   - movies
   - noir